ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Video showing BoxyRoomCardboard.apk in action.
 </p>

 You need to restart the app when misalignment between the headset and the head movement is observed.
-The misaligning is a bug which was solved for the GearVR version but is still present in the Cardboard/Daydream version.
+The misaligning is a bug which was solved for the GearVR version but is still present in the Cardboard/Daydream versions.

 Cardboard VR apps lag the time warp functionalities that we can use in GearVR and Daydream apps.
 The Cardboard headset is not very good either if you can use a GearVR or Daydream headset to get a noticeably improved experience.

 ### On GearVR (apps need to be signed first):

 Installing on GearVR requires the app to be signed first.
-But since the current GearVR version is better than the Daydream/Cardboard version the few extra steps to sign it are worth it.
+But since the current GearVR version is better than the Daydream/Cardboard version the few extra steps to sign the apk file are worth it for you.

 <b>Signing the .apk file:</b>